protetore/amfext/README.md

 We currently have the following branches:

-Master - Tested with PHP 5.4.x and PHP 5.6.2
+Master - Tested with PHP 5.4.x, 5.5.14 and PHP 5.6.2 in LINUX (CentOS, Arch Linux, Ubuntu and Debian)
+         Tested with PHP 5.4.x MAC OSX (Snow, Lion and Mountain)

-PHP53x - Compatible with PHP 5.3.x
+PHP53x - Tested with PHP 5.3.x in Linux (CentOS, Arch Linux, Ubuntu and Debian)
+         Tested with PHP 5.3.x MAC OSX (Snow, Lion and Mountain) Used for over a year in production environment - CentOS

+PHP54x - Tested with PHP 5.4.x in Linux (CentOS, Arch Linux, Ubuntu and Debian)
-PHP54x - Compatible with PHP 5.4.x (being used for over a year in production environment)
+         Tested with PHP 5.4.x MAC OSX (Snow, Lion and Mountain) Being used for over a year in production environment - CentOS

 PHP55x - In development

 How to Install